cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --set-cilium-is-up-condition                Set CiliumIsUp Node condition to mark a Kubernetes Node that a Cilium pod is up and running in that node (default true)
-      --skip-crd-creation                         When true, Kubernetes Custom Resource Definitions will not be created --subnet-ids-filter strings                 Subnets IDs (separated by commas) --subnet-tags-filter stringToString         Subnets tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag (default [])
+      --skip-crd-creation                         When true, Kubernetes Custom Resource Definitions will not be created --subnet-ids-filter strings                 Subnets IDs (separated by commas) --subnet-tags-filter map                    Subnets tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag
       --synchronize-k8s-nodes                     Synchronize Kubernetes nodes to kvstore and perform CNP GC (default true) --synchronize-k8s-services                  Synchronize Kubernetes services to kvstore (default true) --unmanaged-pod-watcher-interval int        Interval to check for unmanaged kube-dns pods (0 to disable) (default 15)